NSS College of Engineering: National Service Scheme

-TinkerHub

-TinkerHub Foundation's campus chapter at NSS College Of Engineering was established in October 2019.
-The community is dedicated to developing a tech focussed learning culture in the campus through peer-to-peer learning, bootcamps and other events.
-TinkerHub NSSCE finished at first position in terms of number of submissions from a single campus in the Code-A-Pookalam competition conducted during Onam,2021.

-IEEE- SB

-NSS College of Engineering has a very strong and famous IEEE Student's branch in Kerala.
-They've undertaken many projects during the floods of 2018 and are empowering rural areas with various electrification projects.

 Qpounce - Quiz Club

 Qpounce is the Official Quiz Club of NSS College of Engineering.
 It hosts numerous formal and informal events in the campus including the annual Noopuram Gen Quiz and Monthly informals.
 The club was brought under the supervision of the College Union in the year 2022.

 ELACSTA

 ELACSTA is an Electronics and Communication Department Students Association of NSS College of Engineering, Palakkad.
 It was formed in the year 2017 by the joint initiative of the faculty and staff members of the department.

-The main motive that drives ELASCTA is to help the budding ECE engineers by providing a platform which will help them enrich their technical knowledge through online channels (YouTube), workshops and events held in the college premises.